Rasoolsadrieh/7CupsOfJava/README.md

 ## Description

 Our BlockBuster App was developed as an online home movie services that is looking to bring quality old and new movie rentals to users all across the world.
 Customers can search and favorite some of their most loved films from the comfort of their homes.
+This RESTful application leverages Spring 5, hibernate, and java 8 that will be persisted through Azure SQL services.
 This project includes a frontend that will be developed using ReactJs to handle user requests

 # User Stories